For best results, use a digital kitchen scale and measure the ingredients directly into the bowl/saucepan, as you proceed with the recipe.

 Place a rubber spatula and a whisk on a plate next to the stovetop to have them close and ready to use interchangeably.

-Sift the cocoa powder (20 gr; 0.7 oz; 4 Tbs.) through a fine-mesh sieve and into a bowl if you haven’t already done so.
-Cocoa powder always needs sifting so do not skip it even if, judging by the looks of your cocoa powder, it seems unnecessary.
+Sift the cocoa powder (20 gr; 0.7 oz; 4 Tbs.) through a fine-mesh sieve and into a small bowl if you haven’t already done so.
+Do not skip sifting, even if it seems unnecessary.

 Put the chopped chocolate (175 gr; 6.2 oz.) in a large heatproof bowl; set aside.

 Warm the milk and cocoa: in a medium saucepan, put the milk (470 gr/ml; 16.6 oz.; 2 cups) and the cocoa powder.
 Warm over medium heat, often whisking often until very hot and steamy and the cocoa has fully dissolved.
 Do not let it come to a boil.
 Remove from the heat.